google/caliban/docs/getting_started/cloud.rst

    To set the active account, run:
        $ gcloud config set account `ACCOUNT`

-As a final step, confirm that you've set the following two or three environment variables.
+As a final step, confirm that you've set the following environment variables.
 (If you set a custom region above, add it here as a ``$REGION`` variable).

 .. code-block:: bash

    export REGION="us-central1"
    export PROJECT_ID="research-3141"
-   export GOOGLE_APPLICATION_CREDENTIALS="$HOME/.config/devkey.json"

 If you have all of this, you're set!